friendly/VisCollin/README.md

 ## Tutorial example

 This example uses the `cars` data set containing various measures of size and performance on 406 models of automobiles from 1982.
+Interest is focused on predicting gas mileage, `mpg`.

 ``` r
 library(VisCollin)